-Physical Harm - Intentionally or recklessly engaging in conduct that causes physical harm or that creates a substantial risk of harm to the health or safety of another person.
+Physical Harm - Intentionally or recklessly engaging in conduct that causes physical harm or that creates a substantial risk of harm to the health or safety of another person or animal.

-Residence Life Policy - Engaging in conduct that violates the University's residence life agreement, addendums and policies, which can be found at:
+Residence Life Policy - Engaging in conduct that violates the University's residence life agreement, addendums and policies, which can be found online at the CU Housing and Residence Life webpage.